gsoules/MkDocs/digital-archive/docs/archivist/scanning.md

 ## Typical scanner settings

 The most common settings for scanning a color image using the Epson scanner software are shown in the screenshot below.
-The biggest variable is the **_Resolution_** setting which can range from 300 to 1200 depending on what you are scanning.
+The biggest variable is the **_Resolution_** setting which can range from 300 ppi to 1200 ppi depending on what you are scanning.
 You'll also change the **_Image Type_** from color to grayscale when scanning black & white documents or images.
 Don't change the **_Document Size_** because it's set automatically to the scanner table size or to the size of the marquee you choose on the **_Preview_** screen.